adb-github/my-website/README.md

 Switch text for update-readme branch.

-Now editing on the readme update branch.
+Rebase is on the way.